idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/cohesive_zone_model/CZMComputeGlobalTractionTotalLagrangian.md

 \begin{equation} \label{eq:nN}
 n = R N
 \end{equation}
-Let's now introduce the rotation matrix $Q_0$ transforming from interface coordinate system in teh undeformed configuration to the global coordinate  also in the undeformed configuration.
+Let's now introduce the rotation matrix $Q_0$ transforming from the interface coordinate system in the undeformed configuration to the global coordinate  also in the undeformed configuration.
 Hence, one can define the total rotation matrix which transform from the interface coordinate system in the undeformed configuration to the global coordinate system in the deformed configuration as:
 \begin{equation} \label{eq:Q}
 Q = R Q_0